-Distributing the COVID-19 vaccine
+Distributing the COVID-19 Vaccine

 Distributing the COVID-19 vaccine is a complex job – as, first and foremost, there are three separate vaccine types, with three different storage needs!
 So, let’s take a look at the three vaccine types and how they require carefully-calibrated vehicles.

-Oxford University/AstraZeneca vaccine This vaccination, studied and created by researchers at Oxford University, claims to have prevented 70% of those tested developing Covid symptoms with a strong immune response in older people.
+This vaccination, studied and created by researchers at Oxford University, claims to have prevented 70% of those tested developing Covid symptoms with a strong immune response in older people.
 It also details that, if the dose is increased, protection could be up to 90%.
 The Oxford University vaccine rollout began on the 4th January, 2021, with the first of 100 million doses currently ordered.

-Pfizer vaccine The BioNTech, Fosun Pharma & Pfizer vaccine (commonly simply termed the ‘Pfizer’ vaccine) claims to have prevented 90% of those tested from developing Covid symptoms.
+The BioNTech, Fosun Pharma & Pfizer vaccine (commonly simply termed the ‘Pfizer’ vaccine) claims to have prevented 90% of those tested from developing Covid symptoms.
 The first of these was received in the UK on the 8th December, 2020 – and the UK has ordered 40 million further doses.

-Moderna vaccine This claims to have prevented 94.5% of people tested from developing Covid symptoms.
+This claims to have prevented 94.5% of people tested from developing Covid symptoms.
 The most recent to reach the UK’s shores, the Moderna vaccine was approved by UK officials on the 8th January 2021 – with a preliminary order of 5 million doses.

-Considerations in distributing the vaccine
+Considerations in Distributing the Vaccine

 The development and ordering of these vaccinations is an incredible and long-awaited step in the fight against COVID-19 – but of course, careful thought is required as to their distribution.
-Distribution requirements and methods will differ depending on which vaccine is to be moved at any one time – requiring flexibility, agility and, of course, a ready and waiting specialised vehicle capable of transporting the vaccine in the carefully-calibrated conditions it requires.
+Distribution requirements and methods will differ depending on which vaccine is to be moved at any one time – requiring flexibility, agility and, of course, a ready and waiting specialist vehicle capable of transporting the vaccine in the carefully-calibrated temperature conditions it requires.
 Storage requirements, as we have mentioned, are hugely variant across the vaccine types.

 The Pfizer vaccine, for instance, must be stored at a temperature of around -70C.
 It needs a ‘deep-freeze delivery chain’, whereby the vaccine is transported in a special box packed in dry ice and installed with GPS trackers, enabling a transparent end-to-end supply chain.